Tight factorizations of girth-$g$-regular graphs: Egc girth-3-regular graphs

-Fig.~\ref{fig1}(u) is the egc $1^20$-graph given by $\nabla(\Gamma')$ for the dodecahedral graph $\Dod=\Gamma'$, in which the union of any two edge-disjoint 1-factors of a 1-factorization of $\Gamma'$ yields a Hamilton cycle.
+Fig.~\ref{fig1}(u) is the egc $1^20$-graph given by $\nabla(\Gamma')$ for the dodecahedral graph $\Dod=\Gamma'$ in which the union of any two edge-disjoint 1-factors of a 1-factorization of $\Gamma'$ yields a Hamilton cycle.

 In contrast, the Coxeter graph $\Cox=\Gamma'$ in Fig.~\ref{fig1}(v) is non-hamiltonian, but the union of any two of its (edge-disjoint) 1-factors is the disjoint union of two 14-cycles, whose apparent interiors are shaded yellow and light gray in the figure.
 Thus, $\Gamma=\nabla(\Gamma')$ is an egc $1^20$-graph.

 \begin{theorem} A $1^20$-graph $\Gamma$ is egc if and only if $\Gamma$ is the triangle-replaced graph of a snarkless $\Gamma'$.
 Moreover, non-equivalent 1-factorizations of such $\Gamma'$ result in corresponding non-equivalent 1-factorizations of $\Gamma$. \end{theorem}